nwager/WebScraping-MiniProject/README.md

 First, install ChromeDriver for the correct platform here: https://sites.google.com/a/chromium.org/chromedriver/downloads

-Extract the .zip file and put the executable in PATH.
-For Windows:
+Extract the .zip file and put the executable in PATH by doing this (Windows):

 1. Start the System Control Panel applet (Start - Settings - Control Panel - System).
 2. Select the Advanced tab.